b-kennedy0/oval-chili-1e745/content/pages/index.md

       color: text-dark
     subtitle: Be in good company
     text: >
-      All of your personal information is secured with data encryption and processed in accordance with the latest data protection rules.
+      Secure - Full data encryption - All of your personal information is secured with data encryption and processed in accordance with the latest data protection rules.

       Designed for mobile users.
 AutoForm can be used while on the go without